DanielWen-Takuya/aiy-voice-development/README.md

 # aiy-voice-development
 Using Google AIY Voice Kit, basic and new function for home use.

+Functionalities :
+- Part AIY Voice Raspberry
+  * React to the button : led changes and "listening" to question
+  * Control the Speaker : "answer" the question and play the music
+  * Infrared Detection : Detect the human being
+  * PostgreSQL Server : Save the detection details, aiy actions and access authentication
+  * Communicate with Android Phone : Receive the command and return the information
+- Part AIY Android Application
+  * Communicate with Raspberry : via WLAN
+  * Shows information : action list, action graph, detection details, detection graph
+  * Send command : get list of music, play music (store in Raspberry), ask questions, led shining...

 Knowing the APIs :
 - aiy.voicehat (the PCB)
   * get_button() : control the button